 - Consistent and safe operations

-This combination is difficult to find in today’s low interest rate environment.
-Low interest rates increase the share prices of high dividend stocks, reducing their yields.
+This combination is difficult to find in the stock market, after so many years of low interest rates.
+Low interest rates increase the share prices of many high dividend stocks, reducing their yields.

 The trade off between growth and dividends makes it difficult to find stocks with both a high payout ratio and solid growth prospects.
 The more a company pays out in dividends, the less it has to reinvest in growth.

 Management must be very efficient with its capital allocation policies to have both a high dividend payout ratio and solid growth prospects.
 There is little room for error.